Areen-Rath/ABC-Live/README.md

 ## App Update

-To update the app, quit the app (not close it but quit the app from overview or the click on the square or 3 lines button and quit) and open the app to update.
+To update the app, quit the app (not close it but quit the app from overview or click on the square or 3 lines button and quit) and open the app to update.